 So all told, I was only out of pocket £13 this Halloween.
 Which isn’t bad for an entire day’s fun and entertainment!!

 Anyhow, I won’t go through a list of all of the beers I had, but I will give a shout-out to my favourite brew of the day: Fallen Brewery’s Track 29.
 It was billed as “an American-style wheat beer” and it had a nice bite to it.
 Yes, it was a bit of hoppy, hefe heaven!
-Definitely something I’d like to try again, and maybe something I’ll try to recreate when I get my home brewery, RyanBrew, up-and-running.
+It is definitely something I’d like to try again, and maybe something I’ll try to recreate when I get my home brewery, RyanBrew, up and running.

 I’m looking forward to the next couple of weekends when I’ll be out and about sampling more beer.
 I might even find some time to see some great sites, too.
 So you can look forward to posts about those adventures soon!